Jersey College — Admission Snapshot 2026

 Beyond your score, what ultimately determines admission at this level is the strength of your overall profile.
 Your unweighted GPA, course rigor (AP, IB, or dual enrollment), extracurricular depth, letters of recommendation, and personal essays all carry significant weight.
 A 22 ACT gets your application through the first filter — but your essays and activities are what move it forward from there.

-Name: Jersey College
+Jersey College Profile

-Is a Jersey College degree Worth It?
+Is a Jersey College Degree Worth It?

 Getting into Jersey College can be a great opportunity for many students.
 It is a prestigious institution known for its strong programs.
 However, whether it is worth it depends on your personal and academic goals, as well as your financial situation.
 Jersey College offers a rigorous academic environment and access to cutting-edge research, but it may not be the best fit for everyone.
 It's important to consider factors such as cost, location, and specific academic programs when making this decision.
-Please note that the average household income of the admitted students at Jersey College is $0 and unemployment rate is %.

-57.53% of the students are receiving Pell Grant and 80.34 percent are receiving Federal Grants.
+57.5% of the students are receiving Pell Grant and 80.3 percent are receiving Federal Grants.
 So it is a better choice to go to Jersey College and apply for PELL or federal loan grants.

 At Jersey College, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Jersey College as your choice in the form.